UniversalDependencies/docs/_axm/feat/Tense.md

 Imperfect is a special case of the past tense.
 It denotes actions that are happening during some past moment.
 These actions might continue after the moment of speaking, but also might not, i.e. the evidence is not in the form itself, but it is in the context.

-Note, that a limited set of verbs (_գիտեմ, ունեմ_) form imperfect and present morphologically with unmarked vs. marked stems (traditionally called “Defective Verbs with Secondary Expanded Stems”).
+Note, that a limited set of verbs (_գիտեմ, ունիմ_) form imperfect and present morphologically with unmarked vs. marked stems (traditionally called “Defective Verbs with Secondary Expanded Stems”).
 The difference between them are related also to [Mood]() and `Aspect` rather than `Tense`.
 The verbs with unmarked (“non-expanded”) stems will have `Tense=Imp` and `Tense=Pres` in indicative mood.

 #### Examples